stefanrueger/urboot/all/README.md

 |762|768|u7.6|`wesdVpr`|[atmega2560_dv3.hex](https://raw.githubusercontent.com/stefanrueger/urboot/main/all/atmega2560_dv3.hex)|

 - **Size:** Bootloader code size including small table at top end
-- **Useage:** How many bytes of flash are needed, ie, HW boot section or a multiple of the page size
+- **Usage:** How many bytes of flash are needed, ie, HW boot section or a multiple of the page size
 - **Version:** For example, u7.6 is an urboot version, o5.2 is an optiboot version
 - **Features:**
   + `w` urboot provides `pgm_write_page(sram, flash)` for the application at `FLASHEND-4+1`